-- Continue their studies at establishments in other European countries, over the course of a semester, in the framework of pre-established inter-university agreements.
+- Continue their studies at establishments in other European countries, over the course of a semester, usually the fall semester of the 3rd year, in the framework of pre-established inter-university agreements.

 Over the course of time, LISAA has developed close relationships and partnerships with different establishments inside and outside of Europe from both an academic and professional point of view.
-Students wishing to benefit from the mobility of the Erasmus+ programme can undertake an exchange with the partner schools listed below:
+Students wishing to benefit from the mobility of the Erasmus+ programme can undertake an exchange with the partner schools listed below, depending on your speciality: